Dodge Spirit

+The Spirit used the Chrysler AA platform, an extended-wheelbase derivative of the Chrysler K platform and rebadged variants were marketed by all three Chrysler divisions, including as the 1989-1995 Plymouth Acclaim, 1990-1994 Chrysler LeBaron sedan — and in Europe as the 1989-1995 Chrysler Saratoga.

+Chrysler assembled the Spirit and its rebadged variants at Newark Assembly (Newark, Delaware) and Toluca Car Assembly (Toluca, Mexico) with production ending on December 9, 1994, replaced for model year 1995 by the Dodge Stratus.

+Design overview

-The Spirit could accommodate six people with an optional front split-bench seat.
-It had a solid-beam rear axle, and a MacPherson strut front suspension.
-The Spirit differed from the other A-bodies primarily in the grille and rear lamp styling, and in the availability of a sportier, higher-performing R/T version.
+The Spirit could seat six passengers with an optional front split-bench seat.
+Featuring a solid-beam rear axle and a MacPherson strut front suspension, the Spirit differed from the other A-bodies primarily in the grille and rear lamp styling, and in the availability of a sportier, higher-performing R/T version.